 Citrix scanning troubleshooting

-- Make sure there is no general scanning issue by going through the steps in this KB article.
+- Make sure there is no general scanning issue by going through the steps in this knowledge base article.
 After double-checking all the items in the aforementioned article, rescan your Citrix XenServer hosts.

 - Check connectivity from your Lansweeper scanning server to the XenServer host using a Telnet connection.
 Open a command prompt on the Lansweeper scanning server as administrator.
 Telnet to the IP address of the XenServer host in question on port 443 and check if a connection can be made.
 See example command below.telnet 192.168.2.119 443